Installing OCaml#

 VS Code Settings#

 We recommend tweaking a few editor settings.
 Open the user settings JSON file by (i) going to View → Command Palette, (ii) typing “user settings json”, and (iii) selecting Open User Settings (JSON).
-Copy and paste these settings into the window:
+You will see a JSON file that might already have some settings in it.
+If so, it will look like this:

 {